intel/ipu6-drivers/README.md

     module will be called lt6911uxc.

 config VIDEO_D4XX
-  depends on I2C && VIDEO_V4L2
+  depends on VIDEO_DEV && I2C
   tristate "D4XX Camera Driver"
   help
     This is a Video4Linux2 sensor-level driver for intel realsence camera.

 config VIDEO_IMX390
-  depends on I2C && VIDEO_V4L2
+  depends on VIDEO_DEV && I2C
   tristate "IMX390 Camera Driver" help
     This is a Video4Linux2 sensor-level driver for Sony IMX390 camera.